Danni McCormack

-Danni McCormack (née Neilan; born March 15, 1990) is an Irish mixed martial artist (MMA), currently competing in the strawweight division of Invicta FC where she is the current Invicta FC Strawweight Champion.
+Danni McCormack (née Neilan; born March 15, 1990) is an Irish mixed martial artist.
+She previously competed in the strawweight division of Invicta FC where she is a former Invicta FC Strawweight Champion.
 She also had a stint in Bellator.

 Professional mixed martial arts career

 Bellator

 In her professional MMA debut, Neilan faced Camila Rivarola at Bellator 227 on September 27, 2019.
 She won the fight by unanimous decision.

 Neilan faced Chiara Penco at Bellator 240 on 22 February 2020.
 She also won the fight by unanimous decision.

 Neilan faced Claire Lopez at Bellator Milan 2 on 26 September 2020.
 She won the fight via a rear-naked choke submission in the second round.

 Neilan faced Audrey Kerouche at Bellator 270 on 5 November 2021.
 She won the bout via third round technical knockout.

 McCormack faced Stéphanie Page on 25 February 2022 at Bellator 275.
 She lost the bout via first round technical knockout, making it her first loss in her professional career.